-- A. Implement Commission-administered ordinances, rules, and policies. - B. Subject to confirmation of the Commission, appoint and remove staff and supervise their work. - C. Make and enforce contracts. - D. Prepare and draft a budget for the Commission's review and approval. - E. Coordinate with other City agencies. - F. Conduct education, assistance and information programs and propose policyrelated matters for the Commission's review. - G. Prepare subpoenas for documents and witnesses - H. Issue orders on preliminary matters, such as hearing dates and times, dismissals in accordance with article 6.06 and continuances for the Commission.
-Such orders may be appealed to the Commission within twenty (20) days of receipt. - I. Sign orders, correspondence, and other documents as authorized by the Commission, the Commission chair, or a Presiding Officer. - J. Conduct pre-hearing conferences to identify and simplify issues of appeals. - K. Prepare the record of proceedings for review by the Commission. - L. Disburse Commission funds as authorized by its budget and by law; and deposit funds received into the City Treasury. - M. Perform other functions assigned by ordinance or by the Commission.
+- A. Be the general manager and executive officer of the Civil Service Commission, responsible to and as directed by the Commission.
+Implement Commission administered ordinances, rules, and policies. - B. Appoint and remove staff, delegate duties where necessary and supervise and direct their work. - C. Make and enforce contracts. - D. Prepare and draft the budget for the department, approve accounts, and administer generally the expenditure of funds appropriated for the operation of the department.
+Disburse Commission funds as authorized by its budget and by law; and deposit funds received into the City Treasury. - E. Coordinate with other City agencies. - F. Conduct education, assistance and information programs and propose policy related matters for the Commission's review. - G. Assign appeals to a Hearing Officer or Hearing Examiner.
+Request a Commissioner to act as Reviewing Officer on final decisions of the Hearing Officer or Hearing Examiner.
+Generally assign appeals to Commissioners to act as Reviewing Officers on a rotating basis unless circumstances warrant assignment to a specific Commissioner. - H. Prepare subpoenas for documents and witnesses. - I. Issue orders on preliminary matters, such as hearing dates and times, dismissals in accordance with Rule 5.03 and continuances for the Commission. - J. Sign orders, correspondence, and other documents as authorized by the Commission, the Commission chair, or a Presiding Officer. - K. Conduct pre-hearing conferences to identify and simplify issues of appeals and encourage resolution of contested matters.

+- L. Prepare the record of proceedings for review by the Commission. - M. If needed, the Executive Director shall schedule a special meeting in order for the Commission to decide who shall hear an appeal or how to proceed with an appeal. - N. Perform all other functions necessary for the proper carrying out of these rules and such additional duties as assigned by ordinance or by the Commission.

 2.07 OFFICE LOCATION - The office and post office address of the Civil Service Commission is Seattle Municipal Tower (SMT), 700 Fifth Avenue, Suite1670 P.O.
 Box 94729 Seattle, Washington 98124-4729, or such other office as the commission designates.
-The Commission offices will be open Monday through Friday, excluding legal City holidays, unless otherwise posted or recorded.
+The Commission offices will be open Monday through Friday, excluding legal City holidays, as staffing permits.

-2.08 PUBLIC RECORDS- Public records of the Commission shall be available for inspection and copying, by written request as provided in RCW Chapter 42.17.
-The Commission's Executive Director will serve as the Public Information and Disclosure Officer.
+2.08 PUBLIC RECORDS- Public records of the Commission shall be available for inspection and copying, by written request as provided in RCW Chapter 42.56.
 No fee will be charged for inspection of public records.
 Inspection will be during office hours in a space provided by the Commission staff, under its supervision, and accomplished without excessive interference with the essential functions of the Commission.
 Copies of records will be made available at actual cost or as provided by City ordinance.

-In accordance with RCW 42.17.260(4) the Commission has determined that it is unduly burdensome to maintain an index of the Commission's records as provided in RCW 42.17.260(3).
+In accordance with RCW 42.56.070(4) the Commission has determined that it is unduly burdensome to maintain an index of the Commission's records.